Warriors reportedly lose NBA Summer League standout Chris Mañon to Lakers

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Wednesday's game between the Padres and the Dodgers:
+Here are the best bets our model is projecting for Monday's game between the Twins and the Dodgers:

 • Moneyline: NBC Sports Bet is recommending a play on the Los Angeles Dodgers on the Moneyline.